Christina of Denmark: Duchess of Lorraine

 On 10 July 1541, Christina married Francis, Duke of Bar, in Brussels.
 Francis had been betrothed to Anne of Cleves, who became the fourth wife of Henry VIII.
 In August, Christina and Francis reached Pont-à-Mousson, in Lorraine, where they visited the dowager duchess Philippa, and continued to the capital in Nancy escorted by the Guise family.
 In November 1541, Christina, her spouse, and father-in-law visited the French court in Fontainebleau, where they were forced to cede the fort of Stenay to France.
 Christina prevented this from creating a rift between Lorraine and the Emperor.
 During the war between France and the Emperor in 1542, she lived in the French court at several occasions visiting her aunt, Queen Eleanor.
+Christina gave birth to her son Charles III 18 February 1543.
 In February 1544, Christina and her sister Dorothea visited the Emperor at Speyer, reportedly to implore him to make peace with France, though without success.
+Her daughter Renata was born 20 April 1544.

 On 19 June 1544, Francis succeeded his father as Duke of Lorraine.
 In July, he and Christina hosted the Emperor in Lorraine, but failed to convince him to start peace negotiations.
 In August, the Emperor ordered that the residence of the Guise family in Joinville be spared by the Imperial army on Christina's request, as she had asked him for this favor out of consideration of Anne of Lorraine.
 The same month, Charles V asked Christina to prevent Francis from visiting the French court, as he would take this as a sign of peace negotiations, but she replied that he had already left.
 When the war was finally ended later the same year, Christina was present at the peace celebrations in Brussels.

 Christina acted as the political adviser of Francis.
 This was noted during the Diet of Speyer (1544).
 Their relationship was described as happy: they shared a common interest in music and architecture, and planned to redecorate the palace in Nancy.
 At one occasion during the marriage, Christina referred to herself as the happiest woman in the world.